 Here are three of his lecture topics:

 • Mark looks at societies across the animal kingdom, and in humans right up to the present day.
-How do those societies stay intact over the long haul, and what causes them to inevitably break down?
-How, for example, do we humans accommodate strangers in our societies, when most species cannot?
+How do those societies stay intact over the long haul, and what causes them to break down?
+How do we humans accommodate strangers in our societies, when most species cannot?

 • Why modern humans are more like certain ants than we are like our nearest relatives, the chimpanzees.
 Why are comparisons of ants and humans valuable, and how do ants build societies more complex than we find for any other species in nature other than our own.

-• A rainforest resembles a city, its architectural space providing accommodations for millions of residents.
-How are rainforests put together, and in what ways do their physical structures compare to that of other natural communities, from coral reefs to (believe it or not) the metropolises of bacteria thriving on our teeth?
+• A rainforest resembles a city, its architectural space providing for millions of resident species.
+How is it put together, and in what ways does its physical structure compare to that of other natural communities, from coral reefs to the metropolises of bacteria thriving on our teeth?

 Despite the seriousness of these topics, Mark keeps his presentations fun and fascinating.
 "You haven't lived until you've seen Dr. Moffett imitate the mating dance of a frog or praying mantis," proclaims retired editor Mary Smith at one of his talks at the National Geographic headquarters.
 Below is a spot-on portrait of Mark on stage by the master New Yorker cartoonist Roz Chast.